Skip to main content

 4. Verify electrical panel capacity: May need upgrade

-Phase 2: System Design (Weeks 3-4)
+Phase 2: System Design & Selection (Second Season)

-Choose System Type
+Choosing Your System Type

-• Net metering available
+• Takes advantage of net metering where available

-• Simpler installation and maintenance
+• Simplest installation and maintenance

-Grid-Tie with Battery Backup
+Grid-Tie with Battery Backup: The Resilience Option

 • Complete energy independence